 Simply enter your settings, find “Personal Hotspot”, turn it on, and then connect to the new hotspot on your computer like you would a regular WiFi network.
 Android devices look slightly different depending on the model, but you’ll be looking for Wireless & Networks within the settings and it’s sometimes called tethering instead of hotspot.

-Comparing Tor and VPN is really comparing apples to oranges, and I’ve already gone into detail about the differences between TOR and VPN here.
+Comparing TOR and VPN is really comparing apples to oranges, and I’ve already gone into detail about the differences between TOR and VPN here

 As you can imagine, though, this multi-hop connection makes a noticeable difference in your internet speed.